Table of Contents

-Greece was the first country outside of Italy that I visited during my semester abroad in fall 2017.
+Greece was the first country I visited outside of Italy during my semester abroad in fall 2017.
 My friend Mairin and I booked a trip to Greece before our semester abroad even started and it was by far one of my favorite trips.
-We visited September 7-11, 2017 (3 nights in Santorini, 1 night in Athens) and flew from Florence to Santorini and then from Santorini to Athens and Athens back to Florence.
+We visited September 7-11, 2017 (3 nights in Santorini, 1 night in Athens) and flew from Florence to Santorini and then to Santorini from Athens.
 We booked this trip completely on our own and I think we did a damn good job.
 Plus, we were able to see both Santorini and Athens on a budget!

 Santorini, Greece: Where To Stay

 Santorini is extremely expensive.
 Especially the famous coastal town of Oia (pronounced with a silent “o”), where all the cliffside buildings are located.
-You know, the white one’s with the blue roofs in movies like Mamma Mia and Sisterhood of the Traveling Pants 2?
-Most people stay in Fira when they visit because it’s cheaper, but we wanted to stay right in Oia and be able to see both Santorini and Athens on a budget.
+You know, the white ones with the blue roofs in movies like Mamma Mia and Sisterhood of the Traveling Pants 2?
+Most people stay in Fira when they visit because it’s cheaper, but we wanted to stay right in Oia.
 This is probably the best tip in my Greece travel guide.
 Here’s how we did it…

 We stayed at the Marcos Rooms.
 A 2-star hotel aka the cutest little homestay experience you’ll ever have.
-It was simple for sure and we had to share a double bed, but it was run by a Greek family who served us breakfast each morning and was located RIGHT in the center of Oia, with views of the Aegean Sea from every angle.
-I do recommend staying here!
-Of course if you are honeymooning or work full-time, definitely take advantage of a villa or stay in a famous cave hotel, but if you want to see Santorini and Athens on a budget, this is a great option.
+It was simple for sure and we had to share a double bed, but it was run by a Greek family who served us breakfast each morning and was located RIGHT in the center of Oia.
+I recommend staying here!
+Of course if you are honeymooning or work full-time, definitely take advantage of a villa or stay in a famous cave hotel, but if you want to see Santorini on a budget, this is a great option.

 Santorini, Greece: Getting Around